The NYPD Is Deploying Drones to Spy on Labor Day Barbecues

 “We’re going to be utilizing our assets to go up, go check on the party, to make sure if the call is founded or not, and we’ll be able to determine how many resources we need to send to that location for this weekend,” Daughtry added.

+New York mayor Eric Adams defined the practice during a press conference Friday where he said the drones aren’t going to be “looking into someone’s grill.”
+The mayor said the drones would respond to loud music complaints, fly overhead to surveil the area, and determine whether or not it’s necessary to send police or crisis management teams to the location.

+“We are now going to become the leader in how to properly use drones,” Adams told a room a reporters.
+When asked to respond to privacy concerns, Adams responded “we need to push back on the sci-fi aspects of drones.”

-Neither the NYPD nor the Mayor’s Office immediately responded to Gizmodo’s requests for comment seeking more details on the drone operation.
+The NYPD did not immediately respond to Gizmodo’s request for comment.
 New York’s Deputy Commissioner of Public Information referred us to the press conference and past reports on NYPD’s drone use.

 Privacy advocates sounded alarm bells following Daughtry’s comments, alleging the NYPD’s sudden deployment of drones violates privacy and may run afoul of recently passed surveillance laws.